SQL Notebook

 ORDER BY total_entries DESC;

-Group by Multiple Columns
+Group by Several Columns

 SELECT city, station_type, COUNT(*) AS station_count